jjxtra/UnityLaserSword/Assets/LaserSword/Readme.txt

 2] Change the hilt position, rotation and scale to be appropriate for your model.
 3] Change the blade height to be appropriate for your usage.
 4] Change the start and end radius of the blade to your liking.
-5] Swap out the materials on the LaserSwordBlade and LaserSwordBladeGlow objects to your own.
+5] Swap out the material on the LaserSwordBlade to change colors.
 6] The LaserSwordBlade object uses a custom shader, so you probably just want to copy an existing material, such as LaserSwordBladeWhiteMaterial, change the texture and tint colors, and use that.
-7] The LaserSwordBladeGlow object uses a line renderer, and I have found the the Particles/Additive shader works best.
+7] The LaserSwordBladeGlow object uses volumetric glow with a capsule.
 8] Change the audio clips for on/off/constant to your own if you like.
 9] Set the BladeStart object to the top of your hilt, right where you want the blade to come out.
 10] There is no need to set BladeEnd, it is calculated automatically based off of the blade height.
 11] Change the color of the LaserSwordLight object if you want.
+The glow color will match.
 12] The rim color changes the color towards the edges of the weapon.
 For best results, keep this somewhat similar to the regular tint color.

 Anti-Aliasing: